Things to Help When Barriers Go Up, And The Doctors Say “We Can Not Fix This, There Are No Solutions!”

-This week I wanted to share with you some good and bad news.
+Wow, it is January 2020 already.
+To start the year I wanted to share with you some good and bad news.
 This post will not be for everyone as I am about to talk about how amazing God is to me.
 This post is all about how my faith kicks in when I get kicked down by detrimental doctor appointments or situations.

 I know I am a child of God and I am a Believer, this does not mean I have a stress-free easy life

 I still have my struggles and know it’s easy to think, Why me!
 But, Why not me?

 The difference to me is that I am never going through this alone.
 I truly believe God will always use a situation to pull me toward him and will use my case for good.

 I have always tried to keep my anxious brain under control as I have suffered from anxiety for years.
 Still thinking the worst of what might happen when I feel dizzy or faint.
 My biggest fear now has never been of having another brain tumour.
 It has always been about having seizures and losing all independence because I can’t do things alone.

 Then I say this, I wouldn’t want people to think my life looks great, I have had so many fantastic opportunities and blessings.
 I just do things even though I am scared of doing anything, in case I can’t cope, and I bring on a seizure.

 I read this great book about tricking our brain into thinking we are happy.
 Our thoughts are so important as they are what will make a day go from good to bad or from bad to good.
 We have to trick our brains.
 I read Rewire Your Anxious Brain: How to Use the Neuroscience of Fear to End Anxiety, Panic, and Worry.
 I found this fascinating and so helpful in understanding the way our thoughts work.
 One of the things I learnt was, we need to have the odd negative day, so we recognise the days which are amazing.
 We need bad days for perspective.
 Those days are the ones we learn about ourselves.